 As one of the leading international law LLM programs in the United States, the ILSP offers a comprehensive education which incorporates a rich array of international law courses and seminars, experiential learning opportunities, and special events which promote interaction with international attorneys, diplomats, business leaders, and policy makers.
 Our distinguished faculty and administration have established strong ties to various international, governmental, and nongovernmental organizations in the Washington metropolitan area and abroad.

 The program's curriculum is designed to be flexible.
 Each student structures a program of study to meet his or her own needs; students may choose any of the approximately forty-five courses offered each semester.
-ILSP students may choose an area of focus in our seven specializations.
+ILSP students may choose an area of focus in our eight specializations.
 In addition, students are encouraged to write a publishable thesis and to gain practical experience through internships and optional practical training.

 Areas of Specialization